molnara/crimson-veil/DEVELOPMENT_GUIDE.md

 - Atmospheric without being oppressive

 ### Avoid These Anti-Patterns
-- âŒ Punishing difficulty (not Dark Souls, not survival horror)
+- ❌ Punishing difficulty (not Dark Souls, not survival horror)
-- âŒ Overwhelming UI/systems (keep it simple and clean)
+- ❌ Overwhelming UI/systems (keep it simple and clean)
-- âŒ Tedious grinding (gathering should feel satisfying, not repetitive)
+- ❌ Tedious grinding (gathering should feel satisfying, not repetitive)
-- âŒ Complex crafting trees (Valheim-simple, not Factorio-complex)
+- ❌ Complex crafting trees (Valheim-simple, not Factorio-complex)
-- âŒ Time pressure mechanics (let player explore at their own pace)
+- ❌ Time pressure mechanics (let player explore at their own pace)

 ## Version Control Notes